Lexington Burn Injury Lawyer

 - Chemical Accidents.
 As opposed to a burn that results from fire, chemical burn injuries develop when the skin has been exposed to irritating and destructive chemicals or fumes.
 These types of burns can occur in the home as a result of exposure to ordinary household cleaners, at school or work, or as a result of another accident.

 - Electrical Accidents.
 When electricity passes through the body rapidly via lightning, stun guns, or contact with household currents, burns can develop.
 These burns typically develop on the inside of the body and can be more difficult to treat than surface burns.

 - Motorcycle Accidents.Friction burns are common after motorcycle accidents.
 These injuries are also referred to as road rash.
 When the skin comes into contact with pavement at high speeds, serious burns are common.

 - Truck Accidents.Truck accidents, whether involving a commercial vehicle or an 18-wheeler, are often devastating and preventable, and can result in fires when a truck overtakes a smaller car and causes wires and dangerous liquids to be exposed.

 Many of the accidents above are often preventable.
-When you’re the victim of a burn accident, it’s best to hire a personal injury attorney to guide you through the claim process, so you can get the means necessary to focus on your recovery comfortably.
+When you’re the victim of a burn accident, it’s best to hire a burn injury lawyer to guide you through the claim process, so you can get the means necessary to focus on your recovery comfortably.

 How Severe Are Burn Injuries?

-Burn victims typically experience blisters, pain, peeling and red skin, physical shock, swelling, and white or charred skin.
+Burn victims typically experience blisters, pain, red, peeling skin, physical shock, swelling, and white or charred skin.
 The severity of a burn depends greatly on the accident and cause of the burn.
-In order to understand how the skin reacts to different levels of burns, burns are classified into degrees.
+In order to understand how the skin reacts to different levels of burns, there are three four classifications.

 First-degree burns are superficial.
 They only affect the outer layer of skin—the epidermis.
 The burn site is typically painful, red, and dry.
 Blisters will not form.
 Long-term issues are rare with a first-degree burn.
 The most common type of first-degree burn is a sunburn.